Jomiri/pyfiberamp/README.rst

 Download
 =========
 PyFiberAmp is not yet on PyPI.
-You can clone the repository with
+You can either download the code as zip-file or clone the repository with
 ::

     $ git clone git://github.com/Jomiri/pyfiberamp.git